-27.15 Foreign Currency Risk
+Foreign Currency Risk

-The Company may invest in securities denominated in a number of different currencies other than sterling in which the Company is denominated.
-Changes in foreign currency exchange rates may adversely affect the value of a Company's investments and the income thereon.
+The Company may invest in securities denominated in a number of different currencies other than sterling in which the Fund is denominated.
+Changes in foreign currency exchange rates may adversely affect the value of the Company's investments and the income thereon.